NomicFoundation/hardhat/packages/eslint-plugin-slow-imports/docs/rules/no-top-level-external-import.md

 ### Options

-- `entryPoints`: array of entry points for the rule to traverse.
-Each entry point and it's local dependencies will be checked.
 - `ignoreModules`: optional.
 Modules to ignore, as an array of strings.
 Node built-in modules are ignored by default.